hpcc-systems/MAF/README.md

 ![ApiResult](./APIResult.png)

-## Hello World SQL Example
+## Hello World MYSQL Example

 This requires the setup of your sql environment.
-To utilize this, please run `node sqlConfigure` and it will prompt you for needed credentials, etc. for SQL to run properly.
+To utilize this, please run `npx mysql-configure` after installing `npm i @ln-maf/mysql`  and it will prompt you for needed credentials, etc. for SQL to run properly.
 It will store the config in a `sqlConfig.json` file and it will store your credentials using `node-keytar` which uses your OS's secure password storage:
 - Windows - Credential Vault
 - MacOS - KeyChain
 - Linux - libSecret